Marion Maréchal: Foreign policy and EU issues

-Maréchal-Le Pen was a member of the France–Russia and France−Ivory Coast parliamentary friendship groups.
+Maréchal was a member of the France–Russia and France−Ivory Coast parliamentary friendship groups.

-On 10 December 2012, Maréchal-Le Pen took part in an international parliamentary forum organized in Moscow by the State Duma.
+On 10 December 2012, Maréchal took part in an international parliamentary forum organized in Moscow by the State Duma.
 On 22 January 2013, she was present in the Reichstag at the commemoration of the fiftieth anniversary of the signing of the Élysée Treaty by French President Charles de Gaulle and German Chancellor Konrad Adenauer.
 In a written statement, she said that the treaty was originally based on the cooperation and partnership between two sovereign states and denounced the "forced march towards a German federal Europe".

-On 29 September 2013, Maréchal-Le Pen attended a political event organized by the Vlaams Belang in Boom, near Antwerp.
-On this occasion, she explained: "It is important that a front of patriotic and euro-critical parties form in sight of European elections, which is the case, and get some good results in order to lead resistance to Euro and globalism".
+On 29 September 2013, Maréchal attended a political event organized by the Vlaams Belang in Boom, near Antwerp.
+On this occasion, she explained: "It is important that a front of patriotic and euro-critical parties form in sight of European elections, which is the case, and get some good results in order to lead resistance to Euro and globalism."

+Initially, Maréchal supported recognition of Palestinian statehood, but agreed to abstain from a vote on the issue in 2014, following discussions with the FN's executive board.
+However, by 2024, she described recognition of a Palestinian state as tantamount to creating an "Islamist state" that would pose a danger to Israel and to the West.
+Nevertheless, she expressed opposition to the June 2025 Israeli strikes on Iran, citing concerns about escalation.

+On 12 November 2023, she took part in the March for the Republic and Against Antisemitism in Paris in response to the rise of anti-Semitism in France since the start of the Gaza war.

+As a MEP, Maréchal voted for the EU’s continuous financial and military support to Ukraine, and supported resolutions condemning human rights violations in Afghanistan, Belarus, and Venezuela.